Java0/GTChat/README.md

 # GTChat
-A chatrome.
+A chatroom.
 Just for practice